 I mostly wore mine down as it kept my neck warm, prevented sunburn and I thought looked better in the photos.
-However, I only got to wash it twice which was in the first few days (twice more than I thought I would).
+However, I only got to wash my hair twice in the first few days (twice more than I thought I would).

-A plait is good because it stops your hair getting into knots.
+A plait is good because it stops your hair from getting into knots.
 Even better put a bit of oil in it and then plait it – that will help even more (once you can wash it remember to take your hair dry and put the shampoo in and lather and THEN go under the water – oil and water and all that).

 Everest Base Camp Trek Hats and Sunglasses

 Hats are very important for pictures.
 I started the trip with a cap.
 I then had a super soft fleece cap that I wore for a couple of days and it became my nighttime hat as it was the most comfortable to sleep in.

-Literally Staying Clean
+Literally Staying Clean on the trek

-Clean teeth are always worth doing night and morning no matter what – I was outside on a frozen terrace covered in snow at 5100m one morning with my now lukewarm water bottle water brushing my teeth on my sickest morning – and it was still worth it.
+Clean teeth are always worth doing night and morning no matter what – I was outside on a frozen terrace rather than use one of the Nepal tea house bathrooms, covered in snow at 5100m one morning with my now lukewarm water bottle water brushing my teeth on my sickest morning – and it was still worth it.

-I also had a facial spritzer that I got given on the plane which was a nice freshener in the morning and pre-moisturizer on the Everest Base Camp Trek.
+I also had a facial spritzer that I got given on the plane, which was a nice freshener in the morning and pre-moisturizer on the Everest Base Camp Trek.

 Magic Dryer Sheets

-I layered my kit bag with nice smelling dryer sheets.
+I layered my kit bag with nice-smelling dryer sheets.
 I even inserted them into my dirty clothes bag.
-Also when I had tops and socks that I was going to have to wear twice I folded them up interspersed with dryer sheets – at least then they didn’t have an awful smell!
+Also when I had tops and socks that I was going to have to wear twice, I folded them up interspersed with dryer sheets – at least then they didn’t have an awful smell.

-⇒ If you’re concerned that this sounds a bit basic for you here is my complete Nepal Travel Itinerary: 3 weeks what I did and what I would do differently
+⇒ If you’re concerned that this sounds a bit basic for you, here is my complete Everest Base Camp Trek Itinerary: 3 weeks what I did and what I would do differently

 Boutique Hotels in Kathmandu

-This is one trip where you MUST take out travel insurance!
-I certainly ended up using mine!
-Click here for a quote on travel insurance.
+This is one trip where you MUST take out travel insurance.
+I certainly ended up using mine.

 Like this post?
 Why not Pin It?